Toilet-Bound Hanako-kun: Main characters

-The most famous rumor in the school, Hanako-Kun is the Seventh Wonder of Kamome Academy Seven Wonders.
+The most famous rumor in the school, Hanako-kun is the Seventh Wonder of Kamome Academy Seven Wonders.
 According to his rumor, Hanako can be summoned if one knocks on the third stall of the third floor of the girls' bathroom in the old school building; he is able to grant wishes to those who summon him in exchange for a suitable price.
-The strongest and the leader of the Seven Wonders, Hanako fights with a kitchen knife and his two haku-joudai, spirit orbs that assist him in keeping watch on others and summons to him a cloak that grants immunity to exorcism lightning.
+The strongest and the leader of the Seven Wonders, Hanako fights with a kitchen knife and his two haku-joudai, spirit orbs that assist him in keeping watch on others and summon to him a cloak that grants immunity to exorcism lightning.
 His duty is to monitor all of the supernaturals in the school and maintain the balance between them and the humans.
 Something curious with him is that he has a melodious tone of voice when he speaks, giving the impression that he is always singing.

 Though childish and mischievous, Hanako puts up a front to mask his true emotions and is rather serious beneath the surface.
 He takes his duties seriously, having been promised by God that he would be absolved of his past sins if he fulfilled his duties.
 He is secretive about his past life.
 Previously, his name was Amane Yugi (柚木 普, Yugi Amane) and he also attended Kamome Academy.
-A second-year middle school student in 1969, he often came to school with bruises and cuts, having been repeatedly abused by someone he refused to reveal the identity of.
+A second-year middle school student in 1968, he often came to school with bruises and cuts, having been repeatedly abused by someone he refused to reveal the identity of.
 He harbored a deep passion for astronomy and had dreams of becoming an astronaut and going to the Moon.
 According to Tsuchigomori, the Fifth Wonder and his homeroom teacher at the time, Hanako was destined to become a science teacher, until his fate changed for unknown reasons.
 He killed his younger twin brother, Tsukasa Yugi, and died young.
-Hanako is the only known person to ever have altered his fate.
+Hanako is the only known person to have ever altered his fate.

-By inflicting himself with the Mermaid's Curse, he bound his and Yashiro's souls together.
+By inflicting the Mermaid's Curse on himself, he bound his and Yashiro's souls together.
 Although he calls her his assistant, deep down, since Hanako-kun met her, he considers her his friend and cares a lot about her.
 Even more so when he finds out that she only has one year left to live.
-He wants to give her a long future, he protects her fiercely even though on the surface he teases her and annoys her a lot, he often hugs her and doesn't care getting closer to her whenever he can, and he tends to flirt a lot but when Yashiro takes the first step, he feels embarrassed.
+He wants to give her a long future; he protects her fiercely even though on the surface he teases her and annoys her a lot, he often hugs her and doesn't care getting closer to her whenever he can, and he tends to flirt a lot but when Yashiro takes the first step, he feels embarrassed.